Moses Mabhida Stadium

 Club: Amazulu FC | Opening: 2009 | Capacity: 56,000 seats

 Moses Mabhida Stadium was built to serve as a playing venue for the 2010 World Cup.

-The stadium officially opened on the 29th of November 2009 with a match between Amazulu and Maritzburg United (0-1).
+The stadium officially opened on 29 November 2009 with a match between Amazulu and Maritzburg United (0-1).

 During the World Cup, Moses Mabhida Stadium hosted five first round group matches, the round of 16 match between the Netherlands and Slovakia (2-1), and the semi-final between Spain and Germany (1-0).

 After the World Cup, capacity of the stadium was reduced from 70,000 (or 62,760 during the World Cup) to 56,000 by removing the third tier.